michaelpelliott/michaelpelliott.github.io/index.md

-### Spring 2020 Graduate
+# Welcome to Michael Elliott's GitHub page!

+## About Me

-I graduated Boise State University with a Bachelor's degree in Astrophysics and minors in Computer Science and Computational Science and Engineering.
+I graduated Boise State University with a Bachelor's degree in Astrophysics and minors in Computer Science and Computational Science and Engineering in the Spring of 2020.

+I am currently seeking employment.
+In the meantime I am staying busy by doing astrophysics research with a former professor at BSU.

+I have a passion for learning and problem solving and I hope that I can utilize that in my career.

-My github page is a showcase of projects that I have completed as well as projects that are still in progress.
+I use my GitHub page as a showcase of projects that I have completed as well as projects that are still in progress.